Skip to content

 Answer: A water tower.

-Why it works in the car: The official Catsup Bottle site says the 170-foot structure was built in 1949 for a bottling plant.
-It did not hold catsup.
+The twist: The official World’s Largest Catsup Bottle site says the 170-foot structure went up in 1949 for a bottling plant.
+It never held a drop of catsup.

 31. The World’s Largest Catsup Bottle stands in which Illinois city?
 (Hard)